-- Link to strategy: The system portrays q.beyond's strategy in suitable key figures and thus incentivizes achievement of relevant targets, including environmental, social and governance (ESG) objectives. - Harmonisation: The system aligns the interests of the Management Board with those of shareholders and other stakeholders. - Pay for performance: The system ensures appropriate yet ambitious links between performance and remuneration. - Consistency: The system ensures consistency between the remuneration system for the Management Board and that for other executives. - Sustainability and long-term orientation: The system promotes the sustainable and longterm development of g.beyond.
+- Link to strategy: The system portrays q.beyond's strategy in suitable key figures and thus incentivises achievement of relevant targets, including environmental, social and governance (ESG) objectives. - Harmonisation: The system aligns the interests of the Management Board with those of shareholders and other stakeholders. - Pay for performance: The system ensures appropriate yet ambitious links between performance and remuneration. - Consistency: The system ensures consistency between the remuneration system for the Management Board and that for other executives. - Sustainability and long-term orientation: The system promotes the sustainable and longterm development of g.beyond. - Conformity: The system accounts for current market practice, as well as for legal and regulatory requirements.